 |Toll Free Numbers||800, 833, 844, 855, 866, 877, 888|

 Canada currently uses 48 area codes which are assigned to specific geographic areas plus area codes 600 and 622 which are not assigned to a geographic area.
 The province using the most area codes is Ontario which is using fourteen area codes followed by Quebec which is using ten area codes.
 Several other locations share area codes such as Nova Scotia and Prince Edward Island which use area codes 902 and 782, as well as, Yukon, Northwest Territories and Nunavut which use area code 867.
 The province of New Brunswick uses only one area code which is area code 506, however, area code 879 will be put into service as an area code overlay in 2022.
 Read more about recent and upcoming area code changes.

 Although area codes in Canada are not assigned based upon population, the locations with greater populations have an increased demand for area codes.
-The non-geographic Canadian area code 600 is reserved for services such as data links, mobile satellite services and ISDN.
-Three new area codes are assigned but not yet implemented.
+The non-geographic Canadian area codes 600 and 622 are reserved for services such as data links, mobile satellite services and ISDN.

 Canada participates in the North American Numbering Plan (NANP) which also includes the United States and eighteen countries and island nations in the Caribbean.
 In Canada the responsibility for area codes is administrated by the Canadian Numbering Administrator which acts as a neutral administrator with decisions about implementation shared by the North American Numbering Plan (NANP) and the ten provinces and three territories.
 The North American Numbering Plan Administrator (NANP) is responsible for the administration, assignment and management of area codes.